cutehamster290-tech/Luaujs-Framework/README.md

 # Install
 To install it use `npm install luaujs` if you installed NodeJs in your Computer!

-# Usage
+## Note
-Luaujs comes with many commands and the framework, anything you will type will be similiar to this: `luaujs command_name arguments`
+Luaujs comes with some commands and the framework, anything you will type will be similiar to this: `luaujs command_name arguments`

 # Commands
 Remember to write `luaujs ` followed by these commands: